dougnoel/sentinel/README.md

 7. Click the **Close** button.
 8. From the Toolbar, click the drop down arrow to the right of the Run toolbar icon <img src="images/eclipse_tool_bar_icon_run.png" height="14"> and select your new test runner (**SentinelTests - Stage**, etc).

-### I only have one environment, can I hardcode it?
+### I only have one environment, can I hard code it?
 Yes, you can but be aware this will affect not only your local, but anyone who pulls the code to run tests, as well as you CI/CD pipeline.
 You are better off configuring a test runner for each environment or passing it in on the command line.
 However if you need it, here's how:

 1. Open SentinelTests.java